-If you are injured in a car accident in Oregon, you may be entitled to compensation in an insurance claim.
-Unfortunately, insurance companies often fail to fully compensate victims for losses they suffer.
-Depending on the situation, filing a car accident lawsuit may be a better option.
-Find out more about the types of compensation available in this type of claim.
+If you are injured in a car accident in Portland Oregon, or any of the cities throughout Oregon, you may be entitled to compensation in an insurance claim.
+Unfortunately, insurance companies often fail to fully compensate car accident victims for losses they suffer.
+Depending on the situation, filing a car accident lawsuit using a Portland Oregon car accident attorney may be a better option than trying to get compensation through an insurance claim.
+Find out more about the types of compensation available in this type of claim when using a Portland car accident lawyer..

-Personal injuries you suffer due to car accidents in Oregon can impact your health for years after.
-It can take a long time to recover financially as well.
-According to the National Highway Traffic Safety Administration (NHTSA), even a seemingly minor crash can cause damages totaling $10,000 or more, while a more serious collision can result in millions in losses.
+Personal injuries suffered due to car accidents can impact your health for years after.
+But sometimes, even worse than recovering from a personal injury, it can take a long time to recover financially, especially if you are not given the proper compensation from the insurance company.
+According to the National Highway Traffic Safety Administration (NHTSA), even a seemingly minor car crash can cause damages totaling $10,000 or more, while a more serious collision can result in millions in losses.

-Insurance policies you and the other driver have in place can help offset expenses, but you can still be left paying out-of-pocket.
-In some cases, filing a car accident lawsuit can entitle you to additional types of compensation.
+Insurance policies you and the other driver have in place can help Insurance policies you and the other driver have a place that can help offset expenses, but you can still be left paying out-of-pocket.
+In some cases, filing a car accident lawsuit, with a Portland car accident attorney, can help you receive additional types of compensation that you are entitled to due to your personal injury or other losses.
 This may include:

 - Economic damages: These cover actual costs associated with a car accident in Oregon.
 It includes compensation for repairs/replacement of your vehicle, current and future medical expenses, lost wages, and future losses in earnings and benefits due to any ongoing disabilities you suffer from.